Bartvds/demo-grunt-karma-hang/README.md

 These will all exit as expected for both versions.

-Now redirect output:
+Now redirect output and see if it hangs:

 	$ grunt build>foo.txt

-It will hang indefinitely on `grunt 0.4.2` but pass on `grunt 0.4.1`